I Want To...

 To change the size of the opening between the two parts of the stomach (stoma), the inner surface of the band can be adjusted by adding or removing saline.
 The band is connected by a tube to a reservoir placed beneath the skin during the intitial surgery.
 Later, the surgeon can control the amount of saline in the band by piercing the reservoir through the skin with a fine needle.
 This is a simple, same-day procedure performed in the doctor's office.

-Currently, there is no long-term (beyond 5 years) data on the results of this procedure.
+Currently, there is no long-term (beyond five years) data on the results of this procedure.
 As with all restrictive procedures, including adjustable gastric band and vertical gastric banding, excess weight loss will most likely be significantly less than for a combined restrictive and malabsorption procedure, such as gastric bypass and biliopancreatic diversion with duodenal switch.

 The laparoscopic sleeve gastrectomy may be used as a stage procedure to induce weight loss for patients who are at a higher risk for complications if the entire gastric bypass or duodenal switch operation is done at the same time.
 The patient would then need a second operation in three to six months, after significant weight loss causes their risk of complications to decrease.